 Please be aware that capacity is limited and excursions will be available on a first-come, first-served basis; pre-registration will be required for each activity.

-You are also required to check-in for each special event at the special event desk the morning of your selected activity to secure your spot.
+You are also required to check-in for each special event at the special event desk before your selected activity to secure your spot.
 If you do not check-in at least 10 minutes prior to bus departure time, you forfeit your place to an attendee on the wait list.

 Led by a professional tour guide, enjoy a historical exploration of one of America's most interesting neighorhoods.
 Learn the authentic history of world-famous pirates, voodoo, Creole culture, cuisine and European architecture on this tour, ending with a stop at the famous Cafe Du Monde for a beignet and coffee.